 Ditch The Flake

-If someone is continually cancelling on you, or seemingly avoiding meeting up despite saying they’re keen (“No, really, I do wanna hang out, you’re nice, let’s do it in March!”), it’s not going to happen.
+If someone is continually cancelling on you, or seemingly avoiding meeting up despite saying they’re keen (“No, really, I do wanna hang out, you’re nice, let’s do it in next month!”), it’s not going to happen.
 And if, by some miracle it does, it will be a result of your heavy lifting and cunning mechanics.
 It will be such a letdown compared to the amount of effort raised.

 It has to be the best goddamn date ever, or some out-of-this-world sex, to be worth the strife.
 Some people might just enjoy the chase without the finish.
 Other people just have issues of their own that have nothing to do with you; some people are just dicks.
 Put your time somewhere better.

 Look you can argue we all lean in one way or another, but just be on-guard.
 I feel most people tend to stay pretty political-party-reference-free on dating apps (thank goodness), but there are a handful who have their preferences tattooed on their foreheads.
 It’s not always a bad thing, but often a good sign that someone with surprisingly decent chat, may not always have similar social views as you.

 They Hate Selfies, ‘Duckface’ And/Or The Kardashians/Jenners (Stay With Me)

 I’m no super-fan of Kim K, but the loathing beamed toward her and her famous family is wildly inordinate.
 People hate the Kardashians or common social trends/people like they are convicted criminals.
 It’s an easy argument to unpack, you can even ask them to explain – if you can be at all bothered – why they hate these things.
 It becomes clear (pretty quickly) that what one person thinks of as the hopeful capturing of a moment or a certain twist of the mouth, another person considers a hell-spun beacon of the narcissistic end of the world.
 Sad.